GoogleCloudPlatform/gke-stateful-applications-demo/README.md

 A Google Cloud account and project is required for this demo.
 The project must have the proper quota to run a Kubernetes Engine cluster with at least 3 n1-standard-4 and 3 n1-standard-1 nodes.
+Additionally, the project must have at least 30 Compute Engine API CPUs and 12 Compute Engine API In-use IP Addresses.

 Access to an existing Google Cloud project with the Kubernetes Engine service enabled If you do not have a Google Cloud account please signup for a free trial